Djibouti City: Demographics

 Djibouti is a multi-ethnic town.
-It has a population of around 603,900 residents (Djiboutians) in 2018, making it by far the largest settlement in the country.
+It had a population of around 777,000 residents (including suburbs like Balbala) in 2024, making it by far the largest settlement in the country.
 The largest ethnic group are the Somali and the second largest being Afars, both Cushitic speaking Cushitic peoples.
-The city's urban landscape is shaped by many communities.
-The ethnic make-up of Djibouti changed in 1990s, when significant numbers of Ethiopians and Somali immigrants arrived in the city, with Djibouti nicknamed the "French Hong Kong in the Red Sea" due to its cosmopolitan urbanism.
+The population of Djibouti City has risen exponentially with the successive waves of immigrants and refugees arriving throughout the 20th century.
+Many of the immigrants arrived from Ethiopia and Somalia in 1985 and 1991.
+In 2001 many undocumented immigrants, were expelled from Djibouti.
+Another mass wave of Yemeni refugees from Yemen arrived in 2015.
+Djibouti City was nicknamed the "French Hong Kong in the Red Sea" due to its cosmopolitan urbanism.
+In 2023, the government of Djibouti launched a major campaign to combat illegal immigration, citing security and public health concerns.

-The majority of local residents speak Somali (303,100 speakers) or Afar (101,200 speakers) as a first language, which are the mother tongues of the Somali and Afar ethnic groups, respectively.
+The majority of local residents speak Somali (303,100 speakers) or Afar (101,200 speakers) as a first language, which are the mother tongues of the Somali and Afar ethnic groups, respectively and the two main demographic groups in the city.
 Both languages belong to the larger Afroasiatic family.
 There are two official languages in Djibouti: Arabic (Afroasiatic) and French (Indo-European).

 Arabic is of social, cultural and religious importance.
 In formal settings, it consists of Modern Standard Arabic.
 Colloquially, about 40,000 local residents speak the Ta'izzi-Adeni Arabic dialect, also known as Southern Yemeni Arabic due to Yemeni immigrants.
 French was inherited from the colonial period and is the primary language of instruction.
 About 14,200 Djiboutians speak it as a first language.
 Immigrant languages include Omani Arabic (38,900 speakers) and Amharic (1,400 speakers).

 Djibouti's population is predominantly Muslim.
 Islam is observed by 94% of the nation's population (around 740,000 as of 2012), whereas the remaining 6% of residents are Christian adherents.
 The Diocese of Djibouti serves the small local Catholic population, which it estimates numbered around 7,000 individuals in 2006.

 Religion

 Among the places of worship, they are predominantly Muslim mosques.
-There are also Christian churches and temples : Ethiopian Orthodox Tewahedo Church, Roman Catholic Diocese of Djibouti (Catholic Church), Protestant churches, Evangelical Churches.
+There are also Christian churches and temples: Ethiopian Orthodox Tewahedo Church, Roman Catholic Diocese of Djibouti (Catholic Church), Protestant churches, Evangelical Churches.